How to Make a Pot Still? What You Need:

 Now that your alcohol is back in liquid form, have a receptacle to collect your homemade moonshine.
 Glass containers are the most common.
 Make sure you choose one large enough or have several available and switch out as each consecutive one is filled.
 Mason jars have been the container of choice for many years.

 Now that you’ve learned the basics of how to make a pot still, you can get started with the fun hobby of moonshine distilling!
-If our “How to Make a Pot Still” guide seems like more labor than your up for, browse our complete, ready to distill copper moonshine stills for sale.
+If our “How to Make a Pot Still” guide seems like more labor than your up for check out our already made copper dome pot stills or browse our heritage copper moonshine stills.